brandur/sorg/content/passages-drafts/001-portland.md

 and groom.
 We were eventually handed a breakfast burrito and loaded back onto a bus bound for our hotel.
-The couple in the seat next to us had managed to smuggle a 1.75L Costco size bottle of Bullitt bourbon on board.
+The couple in the seat next to us had managed to smuggle a 1.75L Costco size bottle of Bullitt (their bourbon) on board.
 The rest of the ride back whizzed by in a blur.

 ### Salt & Straw